Perform each of the following calculations, and give an answer wi... | Channels for Pearson+

 Textbook Question

-Perform each of the following calculations, and give an answer with the correct number of significant figures:a.
-45.7 x 0.034
+Perform each of the following calculations, and give an answer with the correct number of significant figures:b.
+0.002 78 x 5

 Verified step by step guidance